-To have better strategic planning and resource allocation, we classified those ESG topics into three categories: high, medium and low.
-The topics which fell in the upper right corner of the matrix were defined as the topics that matter most to the Group's business operations and our stakeholders as far as they were concerned.
-The Group has acknowledged the expectations of our stakeholders and is committed to improving our ESG performance, governance and policies in the future.
+We divided those ESG topics into three categories-High, Medium and Low-in order to improve strategic planning and resource allocation.
+The topics that fell in the upper right corner of the matrix were defined as the topics that matter the most to the business operation of the Group and our stakeholders.
+Moving forward, the Group will continually acknowledge the updated expectation of our stakeholders and is dedicated to enhancing its ESG performance, governance, and policies.